 Bettors who elect to avoid betting on a single game can wager on hockey in a variety of different ways.
 The most common futures bet in hockey is on the winner of the Stanley Cup, the NHL’s grand prize awarded at the conclusion of the 16-team playoffs.
 Other offerings include team point totals (betting whether a team will finish over or under a certain point threshold, in the NHL’s 82-game season a team is awarded two points for a win, one point for an overtime/shootout loss, and zero for a regulation loss), conference champions (one in the East and one in the West), and division winners.

 Now when you know how to bet on the NHL it’s time to understand some NHL betting strategies.

 As with all sports betting, the key trait a successful bettor has is patience.
 It’s tough to beat the book if you are betting on every line offered.
-In order to turn a profit, you need to develop a system that outperforms the sportsbook.
+To turn a profit, you need to develop a system that outperforms the sportsbook.
 Very few can do this on every line, but from time to time, an edge appears that the savvy bettor can jump on.
 Creating a system that outperforms the sportsbook in certain situations isn’t easy, but it is the most surefire way to keep a consistent advantage.

 Use the analytics movement.